-To provoke thought for all those wanting to make the world a better place.
-To question things we believe, and to see other possibilities.
-I write because I have to point the way. — Chuck Burr
+To provoke thought for those wanting to make the world a better place.
+To question things we believe to see other possibilities.
+Because I have to point the way for all life’s future generations.– Chuck Burr

-Chuck Burr is a philosopher, entrepreneur, horticulturist, rock climber, trail runner and full-time father.
+Chuck Burr is a philosopher, environmentalist, activist, seed saver, permaculturalist, entrepreneur, rock climber, ultra runner, and full-time father.
 He is author of Culturequake: The Restoration Revolution and Culturequake.com.
 Photo: Chuck with family, the brilliant Bridget and Charlie.
 Behind us is a cross-section of a single old-growth redwood tree.

-Burr has a Bachelor of Accounting and an MBA in Finance.
+Burr has an MBA in Finance, and a Bachelor of Accounting.
 While at George Washington University studying accounting, Burr interned in the Executive Office of the President for the U.S. Trade Representative’s Office for Bilateral Affairs for Western Europe for President Reagan.
 He also interned on Capital Hill for two U.S. Congressmen.

 Since retiring from ZPIX, he has founded public-benefit companies and nonprofits.
 He founded Restoration Seeds, the Southern Oregon Seed Growers Association, the Southern Oregon Permaculture Institute.
 At Restoration Seeds, Burr created the second largest catalog of 1,100 savable seeds (open-pollinated) for sale in the world.
 Most people do not know that 80–90 percent of seeds for sale are hybrids and cannot be saved.
 Each year Chuck grew over 100–200 varieties of certified organic vegetable, herb and flower varieties from seed to seed or saved perennial wildcrafted seed.
 Chuck also bred several new vegetable varieties.
 So that the they may never be patented, he pledged the new varieties to the Open Source Seed Initiative.
 He has planted native tree and edible food-forests.